ScarletsFiction/SFMediaStream/README.md

 You can download minified js from this repository or use this CDN link `<script type="text/javascript" src='https://cdn.jsdelivr.net/npm/sfmediastream@latest'></script>`

+If you want to use the old release, please modify the `latest` into a specific version.

 And include it on your project
 ```js
 var presenter = new ScarletsMediaPresenter(...);